viperproject/gobra-book/src/01/loops-binarysearch.md

 ```
 The condition `low < high` holds before the first iteration and for every iteration except the last.
 However, an invariant must hold after every iteration, including the last.
-To address this, we weaken the condition `low < high` to `low <= high`.
+We weaken the condition `low < high` to `low <= high` to address this.

 Note that after exiting the loop, the loop condition gives `!(low < high)`, while the invariant ensures `low <= high`.
 Together, these imply `low == high`.

-Our next challenge is to find invariants that describe which parts of the array have already been searched and are guaranteed to not contain `target`.
+Our next challenge is to find invariants that describe which parts of the array have already been searched and are guaranteed not to contain `target`.
-By the final iteration, these invariants, combined with `low == high`, should be sufficient to prove the postcondition.
+These invariants, combined with `low == high`, should be sufficient to prove the postcondition by the final iteration.
-Currently we get the error:
+Currently, we get the error:
 ``` text
 ERROR Postcondition might not hold.
 Assertion !found ==> forall i int :: {arr[i]} 0 <= i && i < len(arr) ==> arr[i] != target might not hold.